xinyuwang12/xinyuwang.og/_pages/publications.md

 1. Experimental study on mechanical and seepage properties of sandstone samples under axial unloading-reloading conditions.
 1. Evolution of mining-induced water inrush disaster from a hidden fault in coal seam floor based on a coupled stress-seepage-damage model.
-1. Theoretical and numerical investigations on wing crack initiation and propagation in rock materials containing a pre-existing crack under hydro-mechanical interaction
+1. Theoretical and numerical investigations on wing crack initiation and propagation in rock materials containing a pre-existing crack under hydro-mechanical interaction.
 1. A coupled stable node-based smoothed PFEM for soil-structure interaction with large deformation.
 1. **Zhang Q**<sup>\*</sup>, Chen Y, Yang Z (2020) Data Driven Solutions and Discoveries in Mechanics Using Physics Informed Neural Network. \[[Link](https://doi.org/10.20944/preprints202006.0258.v1)\]